 Companies Need Managers with Soft Skills Now More than Ever

-"Empathy as a skill is even more important to leadership in times of crisis,” says Abby Scott, Assistant Dean, MBA Career Management and Corporate Partnerships, Haas School of Business, University of California Berkeley.
+"Empathy as a skill is even more important to leadership in times of crisis,” says Abby Scott, assistant dean, MBA career management and corporate partnerships, Haas School of Business, University of California Berkeley.

-The Graduate Management Admission Council’s (GMAC) annual Corporate Recruiters Survey of more than 700 global corporate recruiters asked which of 18 specific skills are the most important for business school graduates to possess for their current job openings.
+The Graduate Management Admission Council’s (GMAC) annual Corporate Recruiters Survey of more than 900 global corporate recruiters asked which of 20 specific skills are the most important for business school graduates to possess for their current job openings.

-Employers expect demand for soft skills to increase in the next five years
+Employers expect demand for b-school grads with soft skills to increase

 “In a virtual world, it’s really vital that you’re able to emotionally connect with people to understand their needs and their psychology.
 Emotional intelligence, empathy, and other soft skills are essential to that.”

 Business school is the ideal training ground for developing soft skills

 “In most MBA programs, students are placed into diverse small study groups and this is a real test for incoming students to figure out how to work with people they don’t know and who have different skillsets and backgrounds,” explains Abby Scott of Haas School of Business, University of California Berkeley.

 Overall, 9 in 10 global corporate recruiters say they’re confident in graduate business schools’ ability to prepare students to be successful in their organizations.
 Are you ready to start your journey to business school?

-There are more than 7,000 graduate business school programs for you to explore in Program Finder!
-Start the search for your best fit program today!
+There are more than 7,000 graduate business school programs for you to explore in Program Finder.
+Start the search for your best fit program today.